 NCER is regarded as Malaysia’s “rice bowl” and currently produces over one-third of the nation’s paddy demand.
 Paddy production, along with other agricultural products, play an important role in fulfilling the nation’s food security agenda.

-The region is also renowned for its diverse and historically rich tourism attractions.
+The region’s tourism industry is also renowned for its diverse and historically rich tourism attractions.
 These include:

-NCER has a steady supply of industry-relevant talent that are developed through upskilling programmes, on-the-job training at various business establishments and regular industry – academia engagements.
+NCER has a steady supply of industry-relevant talent that is developed through upskilling programmes, on-the-job training at various business establishments and regular industry – academia engagements.

-The region is ready to embrace new technologies and innovation to remain competitive and relevant for the current and future economic landscape.
+The region is ready to invest in new technologies and innovation to remain competitive and relevant for the current and future economic landscape.